 When kids learn to be comfortable talking about feelings and naming their emotions, these abilities will make them better communicators in school, business, marriage and in life.
 It also gives them perspective to other people’s feelings and plights, enforcing an empathetic drive to connect with others.

-HOW DO I TEACH FEELINGS?
+HOW DO I TEACH FEELINGS TO MY KIDS?

 You may be asking yourself, how do I help my kids understand all the emotions they feel?